rlsnider/love-finances/readme.md

      const connectDB = async() => {
         try/catch...
      } (connects to the db and has a console log that is in red and underlined to show that connection was successful)
+     ##Authenticationa and authorization
+     Bcrypt and JWT added in back-end.

+     ##Protection of routes-
+     only logged in user can get that users payees, categories and accounts.